 Skip to content

-1. Authenticates a user with GMail to authenticate their Gmail account via OAuth 2.0
+1. Authenticates a user with Gmail to authenticate their Gmail account over OAuth 2.0

 2. Fetches last 5 unread emails from the user’s inbox